Taking on the current to the end

 - Upstream (approx. 220m)

-- Isel up to level with directional gates (approx. 550m)
+- Isel up to level Grand Hotel Lienz

-- Isel down from the level to the exit (approx. 240m)
+- Isel down to the confluence of the Drau-Isel

 Uniform boats: Length: max.
 3.80 m weight: at least 15 kg width: at least 55 cm (measured at the entrance hatch) (boat types in question can be presented to the jury earlier for assessment)